 There are a number of simplifications for arithmetic operations with Laplace transformed functions F(s).
 Addition (and subtraction) are not affected by the transformation.
-But the latter offers the advantage that the convolution integral $y(t) = {0}^{l}g(t - t') x(t')dt'$ becomes simplified into the product Y(s) = G(s) X(s).
-Y(s) and X(s) represent the Laplace transformations of y(t) and x(t), and G(s) that of g(t).
-G(s), the Laplace transformation of the weighting function g(t), is known as the transfer function.
-Transformations in both directions are achieved by means of tables.
-The most important transformations are given in the table below.
+But the latter offers the advantage that the convolution integral $y(t) = 0^{t}g(t-t') x(t')dt'$ becomes simplified into the product Y(s) = G(s) X(s).
+Y(s) and Y(s) represent the Laplace transformations of Y(t) and Y(t), and Y(t), and Y(t) and Y(t)